openforcefield/openff-qcsubmit/docs/index.rst

 *An automated framework for contributing quantum chemical datasets to, and retrieving from, QCFractal instances.*

-The main purpose of the ``openff-qcsubmit`` is to facilitate curating and contributing new quantum chemical (QC) datasets to the `QCArchive <https://qcarchive.molssi.org/>`_ (or any other `QCFractal <http://docs.qcarchive.molssi.org/projects/qcfractal/en/latest/>`_ instance), as well as to retrieve already computed datasets.
+QCSubmit helps to curate and contribute new quantum chemical (QC) datasets to the `QCArchive <https://qcarchive.molssi.org/>`_ (or any other `QCFractal <http://docs.qcarchive.molssi.org/projects/qcfractal/en/latest/>`_ instance), as well as to retrieve already computed datasets.

 .. warning:: ``openff-qcsubmit`` is still pre-alpha.
 It is not fully tested and the API is still in flux.